Phoenix sports travel guide

 • Majerle’s Sports Grill (24 N. 2nd Street; multiple locations): A favorite of fans of Phoenix’s sports teams, this sports bar chain is owned and named after former Suns forward Dan Majerle.

-Grand Canyon University, located in North Phoenix, also is home to Division I baseball.
+Grand Canyon University, located in North Phoenix, competes in Division I in many sports, including men’s and women’s basketball and baseball.

 Phoenix Raceway, in the western suburb of Avondale, hosts two NASCAR events each year — one in early March, the other in early November.

 The Phoenix area also has a second-division soccer club, Phoenix Rising FC, which plays in the USL Championship.
-Its home venue is Casino Arizona Field, located in Tempe near the Arizona State campus.
+The club is currently building a temporary home stadium near Sky Harbor Airport.